 Since the “Aaron Tippin Tribute Colt .45 Pistol” is a working Colt® .45 pistol, we will arrange delivery through a licensed firearms dealer of your choice.
 (Not available in California or Massachusetts.)

 I wish to reserve the “Aaron Tippin Tribute Colt .45 Pistol”, a working Colt .45 pistol, at the current issue price of $1,995.* Each Tribute is numbered within the edition limit of 300, and is accompanied by a numbered Certificate of Authenticity.
 Thirty-day return privilege.

 Please charge my credit card a deposit of $195 per pistol.
 I will pay the balance at the rate of $100 per month, with no interest or carrying charge.

 All orders are subject to acceptance and credit verification prior to shipment.
+Sales tax is required in certain states and will be added.
 Shipping and handling will be added to each order.
 Virginia residents please add sales tax.